 The choice of automation testing tools defines the success of implementation, and if they do perform their functions correctly, the project is doomed to fail.
 At the early stage of adoption with a limited budget, it’s common to use open-source testing tools just because they are free without proper investigation.
 It’s not about licensed or open-source (as it may happen with licensed software as well) but rather about covering all the use case scenarios.

-Solution: Gather the list of requirements for a testing tool starting from compatibility with your technology stack to the test types it should support, try out 2-3 alternatives for your team to assess the functionality and gather feedback.
+Gather the list of requirements for a testing tool starting from compatibility with your technology stack to the test types it should support, try out 2-3 alternatives for your team to assess the functionality and gather feedback.
 Choosing open-source, make sure to check whether it has support options or a developed community that can offer some advice.
 With paid software, make sure to check whether you can get a trial or demo version to see how it works.
+When you choose options like Testrigor, you’re going to be able to make automation testing much easier and far more streamlined.
+Selecting the wrong automation tools is a problem for your business, but the solution is in ensuring that you choose the right automation options to make your software testing easier.

 Trying to automate everything